mossaberrahal02/react-features/README.md

 ```

 and this what an element is, **an object with two properties *type* and *props*** (well, it has more, but we only care about these two).
+- type: is a string thath specifies the tagName (type of DOM Node) which we pass to document.createElement
+- props: is another object has all key values from the JSX attributes
+---> props has a special propertie called **children** in this case its a string contains the content of the h1 element but usually it's an array with more elements **that's why elements are also trees**

+ReactDOM.render(element, container)

+lets convert this line of code
+ReactDom is a package and render is a method where react changes the DOM.

+we create a node using element.type
+const node = document.createElement(element.type);

+we assign all the elements in props
+node["title"] = element.props.title
+then we create the nodes for the childrenwe only have a string as a child so we create a text node
+const text = document.createTextNode("");
+text["nodeValue"] = element.props.children

+finally we append the testNode to the h1 and the h1 to the container

+node.appendChild(text)
+container.appendChild(node)

+## Step I the createElement Function

+Let's start again with another app.
+This time we'll replace React code with our own version of React.

+We'll start by writing our own createElement.
+Let's transform the JSX to JS so we can see the createElement calls.